This page contains affiliate links. Please read our disclosure for more info.

 I wasn’t sure how wool would work in shoes but was intrigued by the claim that Allbirds make the world’s most comfortable shoes.

 Could this possibly be true?
-I bought a pair over two years ago and have put them to the test on our travels from winter in Australia to all seasons in New Zealand.
+I bought a pair over three years ago and have put them to the test on our travels from winter in Australia to all seasons in New Zealand.

 This Allbirds Wool Runners review focuses on the pros and cons of the original Allbirds Wool Runners, but I’ll also compare them to the Allbirds Tree Runners, which Simon has.